Greater-London-Authority/Observable-Population-Projections/README.md

 ## Overview
 This project is a dashboard that visualises population projection data using observable markdown framework.
 The dashboard is a work in progress with new features under development.
-The repo is based on the observable template found [Observable Framework](https://observablehq.com/framework) and [here]([url](https://github.com/Greater-London-Authority/observable-framework-template/tree/main)), with the CIU styling
+The repo is based on the observable template found [Observable Framework](https://observablehq.com/framework) and [here](https://github.com/Greater-London-Authority/observable-framework-template/tree/main), to incorporate the CIU styling

 ## Getting Started
 Prerequisites